sillyfunnypedro/5310-normal-map/part1/README.md

 1. Try rendering in wire frame mode first to see if anything shows up (A quick google of 'how do I render wireframe in OpenGL' will show you how to do this)
 2. Try loading a few different models (of different sizes) to see if your .obj loader works.
 3. Ensure that you are loading your buffers with the correct number of vertices and indices (i.e. A common mistake I see is the improper use of 'sizeof' which returns the data type size, not the actual number of elements in a collection.
 See std::vector.size() for example)
-4. Try to write a 'print()' function to display all the vertices and indices.
+4. Try to write a 'console.log' function to display all the vertices and indices.
 	- The vertices and indices printed out should match the data you are parsing.
 6. If your bunny looks 'almost right', but a little bit scrambled -- Careful also with 'off by 1 errors'
 	- Remember, the face list in the .obj uses a 1-based index, whereas we as C++ programmers are used to a 0-based index.